 An email header is simply a snippet of code in an email.
 This snippet of code contains many things about the email you have received.
-Some of the information the snippet of code contains is the sender and the recipient.
-More importantly the it contains the email’s route to get to the inbox along with authentication details.
+Therefore, some of the information the snippet of code contains is the sender and the recipient.
+Moreover, it contains the email’s route to get to the inbox along with authentication details.
 Just to clarify, the email header always precedes the email body.

 Most email services, and others frown upon spam associated with email.
 So in analyzing the email header you can copy the information and send to your email service to report spam.
-At that point and the more that people do this can lead to less spam from the email service.
+To clarify, at that point and the more that people do this can lead to less spam from the email service.

 Email Header From Outlook 2010 and 2013 (Windows Only)